jorgebucaran/getopts.fish/README.md

   d true
   ```

-- Symbols, numbers and other non-alphabetic characters can be used as an option, if they're the first character after a hyphen.
+- Symbols, numbers and other non-alphabetic characters can be used as an option if they're the first character after a hyphen.

   ```console
   $ getopts -9 -@10 -/0.01